MoveGB/personal-development/frameworks/design/visual-design.md

 ### Collaboration

-You are an excellent mentor and people constantly learn more from you during show and tell and feedback on Lattice.
+You are an excellent coach and people constantly learn more from you during show and tell and feedback on Lattice.
 You put efforts on hiring and you sometimes write blogposts or speak at conferences.
 These things elevate our design culture and make us better.

 ---